 - List a bibliography of the most appropriate sources (in any standard academic citation format)

-B) Conference – Schedule 20-minute appointment with instructor to discuss feedback on proposal by Fri April 7th.
-Book automatically on my advising page OR email 2-3 possible dates/times.
+B) Conference – Schedule 20-minute appointment with instructor to discuss feedback either before OR after proposal deadline.
+Book automatically on my online calendar OR email 2-3 possible dates/times.

 C) Working thesis & evidence draft – Start a draft of your essay (at least 750 words; more is encouraged) that includes: